If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 First, let’s look at some basic details of how the free dining offer works.

 Each year since 2009 Disney World has released a “Free Dining” package offer for select travel dates.
-Here are the dates for 2019 (you must check-in on one of these dates and book by February 10th, 2019):
+Here were the dates for 2019 (you had to check-in on one of these dates and book by February 10th, 2019):

 For this offer, guests pay the regular, non-discounted rate for their hotel stay and park tickets, but get one of the Disney Dining Plans at no additional cost.